 Created in 1996, Bath & North East Somerset Council serves a population of 175,000 residents and employs 6,500 members of staff.
-Its key partners are Avon & Somerset Police and Fire & Rescue Services, the Clinical Commissioning Group, Sirona Health & Care, Curo Housing Group and a range of voluntary, education and business community representatives.
+Its key partners are Avon & Somerset Police and Fire & Rescue Services, the Clinical Commissioning Group, Virgin Care, Curo Housing Group and a range of voluntary, education and business community representatives.
 The council provides high quality services at one of the lowest costs per head of population in the country, while demonstrating continuing improvement.
 It has recently restructured its departments into a tripartite model with responsibilities for people and communities, place and resources.

-- We aim to uncover and understand what is limiting good information sharing in B&NES
+- we aim to uncover and understand what is limiting good information sharing in B&NES;

-- We want to help B&NES shift the cultural mindset of its organisation in order to overcome its information sharing challenges
+- we want to help B&NES shift the cultural mindset of its organisation in order to overcome its information sharing challenges;

-- Through capturing and disseminating evidence of B&NES’ information sharing journey, we will help the place to influence regional and national conversations about their vision of transformed local public services.
+- through capturing and disseminating evidence of B&NES’ information sharing journey, we will help the place to influence regional and national conversations about their vision of transformed local public services.

-Transformation strand one: Multi-agency safeguarding hub (MASH)
+Recent work: Transformation strand one: Multi-agency safeguarding hub (MASH)